rexera/rexera.github.io/_tabs/about.md

 ## Current Scope

-My current foucs is on: **AI Data Governance**:
+My current foucs is on: **Agentic Agency**, including but not limited to:

-> Aside from being increasingly proficient "sense-making machines" on formal levels, AIs fall short of what cannot be modeled intuitively at present, namely, agency/subjectivity, knowledge, experience, emotion, culture, ...
-Moreover, pain, gap, imperfection, ...
-Therefore, I aspire to engage in attempts at:

-- Self-supervised data/context curation
-- Synthesization and augmentation
-- _Omni_ representation and alignment
-- ...

-> "If you don't live in the future today, you will live in the past tomorrow".
-I will keep making my contribution through consistent, bit-by-bit action.
-Even baby steps matter.
+- **Data**: Unsupervised, low-resource, heuristic methods to align human knowledge, experience, and emotion.
+- **Algo**: Multi-scale memory, lifelong learning solutions within intelligence core.
+- **Architecture**: Modularized, dynamic, autonomously adaptive and deploying; enhance "intuition/_sense_" to elevate efficiency (complementing training/inference infra).

+> Agentic Agency (AA) franchise is cooking up.
+Stay tuned 😆

 ---

-## Closing Remarks
+## Last but not least

 ...and I’m a language aficionado!
 American English and Simplified Chinese are my primary working languages, while I was born and raised with Sichuan Dialect as my mother tone and Mandarin Chinese my first language.
 Besides, I’m currently on track for Spanish, French, and Traditional Chinese (and more...).
-Hopefully I will become a polyglot :)
+Hopefully I will become a polyglot 🥰

 This is an academic/personal profile/blog, where I update news and whimsical thoughts.
 Enjoy!